Vyral/base-template/_posts/2021-01-28-a-recap-of-the-2020-market--predictions-for-2021.md

   - Market Update
 excerpt: Here’s a recap of our 2020 market and what I expect in 2021.
 enclosure:
-pullquote: Home appreciation was up 10% year over year in June.
+pullquote: Sales are up and demand is strong.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true